 Page 7: Historical Events In December - 19

-1969 On December - 19 beatle's 7th Christmas album is released
+1969 Beatle's 7th Christmas album is released on this day in history.

 1971 On this day in history "Inner City" opens at Barrymore Theater NYC for 97 performances